The Board consists of:

 Ātiawa ki Whakarongotai, Ngāti Toa Rangatira, Ngāti Raukawa, Ngāti Ruanui, Ngāi Tahu

-Kiri is a Māori health research and evaluation contractor living on the Sunshine Coast, Queensland.
+Kiri is a Māori health research and evaluation contractor living on Kabi Kabi country, Sunshine Coast, Queensland.
 Kiri’s work is focused on advancing the health and wellbeing of indigenous populations.
 Her work predominantly takes her back to her homeland of Aotearoa New Zealand.
 A personal commitment to see her people flourish is what drives her enthusiasm for her work.
-Kiri is currently exploring ngā kaupapa tuku iho (values passed down from our ancestors) and how we can better express these important concepts in a modern world to maintain wellness.
-As manuhiri (a guest) in this beautiful land of Australia, Kiri is honoured to work alongside indigenous Australians and others from the South Pacific region to promote and strengthen the work of indigenous evaluators.
+Kiri a PhD candidate with Massey University, Aotearoa and is currently exploring ngā kaupapa tuku iho (values passed down from our ancestors) and how we can better express these important concepts in a modern world to maintain wellness.
+As manuhiri (a guest) in this beautiful land of Australia, Kiri is honoured to work alongside First Nations Australians and others from the South Pacific region to promote and strengthen the work of indigenous evaluators.

 Treasurer – Elected September 2019